 - Healthy oncall as a priority - Is the oncall load manageable?

-- Technical managers - Do the engineering managers possess technical background adn skills?
+- Technical managers - Do the engineering managers possess technical background and skills?

 - Career ladder (when above 10 engineers) - Are career ladders and expectations for each level well-defined?